gloreea/project-4/README.md

 Schedule
 Day 1: Learning and Set Up
 - Set up development environment (install necessary tools and dependencies).
 - Create a new MERN project for app(git repos).
 - Get familiarized with the project structure.

 Day 2: User Authentication and Profile
 - Implement user registration and login functionality.
 - Create user profiles with basic information (name, profile picture?).

 Day 3: Festival Listings and Recommendations
 - Integrate an API (such as Songkick or Ticketmaster) to fetch festival event data.
 - Display a list of upcoming festivals with relevant details (date, location, lineup).
-    -Implement a recommendation system using the ChatGPT API to suggest festivals based on user preferences (music genre).
+- Implement a recommendation system using the ChatGPT API to suggest festivals based on user preferences (music genre).

 Day 4: Social Features and Tailwind CSS
 - Implement a feed or timeline where users can post and share content related to festivals.
 - Enable users to comment on posts from other users.
 - Implement basic CRUD functionality for posts.
 - Learn Tailwind CSS (tutorials, documentation, online resources) to understand its usage.

 Day 5: User Interactions and Tailwind CSS Integration
 - Incorporate Tailwind CSS into your project, applying its utility classes to enhance the visuals and responsiveness.

 Day 6: Cleaning and Testing

-    -Refine the user interface and improve the app's visual appeal.
+- Refine the user interface and improve the app's visual appeal.
-    -Perform testing and bug fixing.
+- Perform testing and bug fixing.
-    -Prepare and finalize MVP.
+- Prepare and finalize MVP.

 Future:

 - Enable users to discover and join groups or communities centered around specific festivals or interests.
 - Implement a messaging system or chat feature for direct communication between users.
 - Enable users to like posts and/or comments.
 - Add profile customization such as profile picture, edit password, or emai.
 - Add a faves festival for users.
 - Allow users to follow or connect with other festival-goers.
 - Geolocation

 Potential Roadblocks
 - Allowing posts to have likes and comments may be a potential roadblock.